PakornBank/PakornBank/README.md

 -->
 ## 🌐 About Me

-- 🎓 Student of Computer Engineering & Digital Technology,
+- 🎓 Student of **Computer Engineering & Digital Technology,
-Chulalongkorn University.
+Chulalongkorn University**.
 - 🔭 Embarking on a journey towards becoming a developer.
 - 🌱 Deep diving into the world of full-stack software development.
 - 📚 Committed to lifelong learning and steadfastly pursuing my goals with determination.